 A string with the URL of a cookie.

-that resolves with an object containing the first cookie matching the submitted name or options.
+A Promise that resolves with an object representing the first cookie matching the submitted name or options.
 This object contains the following properties:

 A string containing the name of the cookie.